waepoints/waepointstandards-documentation/outline.md

 Opt me… in…, Opt in to…, Opt out of….

+### Communication System Commands

+Send a message to…, Replay the last message…, Reply with…, Conference call with…

-### Connection System Commands
+### Contacting System Commands

-Connect to…, Connect to… with a/the message…, ...Hangup.../…Hangs up…/...Hung up…, Join… with..., …Left…/…Leaves…/…Leave…, …Listen for incoming connection/joining requests...
+Contact…, Contact… with a/the message…, ...
+Stop being in contact with..., ...Hangup.../…Hangs up…/...Hung up…, Join… with..., …Left…/…Leaves…/…Leave…, …Listen for incoming contacting/joining requests...

 ### Transportation System Commands